-Note 10-Related party transactions
+Note 8-Related party transactions

-The University contributes support by providing certain administrative accounting staff to maintain accounting records, including cash receipts and cash disbursements, of \$103,870 and \$86,651 for the years ended June 30, 2023 and 2022, respectively.
+The University contributes support by providing certain administrative accounting staff to maintain accounting records, including cash receipts and cash disbursements, of \$111,098 and \$103,870 for the years ended June 30, 2024 and 2023, respectively.
 These amounts are included in contributed services and facilities revenue and salaries, wages, and benefit expense on the accompanying statements of revenues, expenses, and changes in net position.
-The University also contributed office space, based on the allocation of square footage used by the Station, of \$10,267 for both years ended June 30, 2023 and 2022.
+The University also contributed office space, based on the allocation of square footage used by the Station, of \$10,267 for both years ended June 30, 2024 and 2023.
 These amounts are included in contributed services and facilities revenue and rent expense on the accompanying statements of revenues, expenses, and changes in net position.
 The University from time to time holds cash on behalf of the Station.
-At June 30, 2023 and 2022, the Station was owed \$-0- from the University.
+At June 30, 2024 and 2023, the Station was owed \$-0- from the University.

-Note 11-Concentrations
+Note 9-Concentrations

 The Station receives a substantial portion of its revenue from two sources, the United States Department of Education ("DOE") and the CPB.
-During the years ended June 30, 2023 and 2022, the Station received 41% and 34%, respectively, of its total operating revenue and support in the form of Title III grants from the DOE, and 30% and 39%, respectively, in the form of grants from the CPB.
+During the years ended June 30, 2024 and 2023, the Station received 29% of its total operating revenue and support in the form of Title III grants from the DOE, and 40% and 44%, respectively, in the form of grants from the CPB.
 If future DOE and CPB appropriations were significantly reduced, it could have a severe impact on the Station's ability to continue its operations.
 The Station does not expect the support from these sources will be substantially reduced in the near term.